honojs/website/getting-started/basic.md

 ## Using Middleware

-Use middleware for the tedious tasks that everyone wants to have done.
-For example, to add Basic Authentication, write like this.
+Middleware can do the hard work for you.
+For example, add the Basic Authentication.

 ```ts
 import { basicAuth } from 'hono/basic-auth'